-Let’s take onboarding for example.
-In this case, an org chart can help show new employees the structure of your entire organisation at a glance.
-They can find out who the team leads are, how individual departments are structured, and who is currently in a role that may complement their own.
+Consider onboarding.
+An org chart can help show new employees the structure of your entire organisation at a glance.
+They can find out who the team leads are, how individual departments are structured and who is currently in a role that may complement their own.

-This helps new joiners know who relevant contacts are in your org, strengthening their overall orientation, their transition into the company, and it may even ease their own work in the process.
-It’s a win-win!
+This helps new joiners know who relevant contacts are in your org, strengthening their overall orientation, their transition into the company and it may even ease their own work in the process.
+Win-win!

 How Do You Create A Great Org Chart?